-Particulars articulars Fiscal 2024 Fisc cal 2023 Fiscal 2022 Amount Percentage of Amount Percentage of Amount Percentage of (₹ in lakhs) Revenue from Operations (%) (₹ in lakhs) Revenue from Operations (%) (₹ in lakhs) Revenue from Operations (%) Electricity Expense 9.13 0.15% 8.90 0.12% 6.24 0.10% Power and Fuel and Conveyance Expense 1.89 0.03% 0.36 0.00% 0.89 0.01% Total 11.02 0.18% 9.26 0.12 7.13 0.11
+Particulars ended D e period ecember 2024 Fiscal 2024 Fiscal 1 2023 Fiscal 1 2022 Amount (₹ in Percent age of lakhs) Revenue from Operati ons (%) Electricity Expense 4.82 0.08% 9.13 0.15% 8.90 0.12% 6.24 0.10% Power and Fuel and Conveyan ce Expense 1.89 0.03% 1.89 0.03% 0.36 0.00% 0.89 0.01% Total 6.71 0.12% 11.02 0.18% 9.26 0.12 7.13 0.11

 We have our manufacturing facility depends on the delivery of an adequate and uninterrupted supply of electrical power.
 We rely upon diesel generator sets for certain units to ensure continuity of operations in case of power outage.
-There have been no major instances of power failure in the last three years.
-For further details, see "Our Business - Utilities" on page 141 of this Draft Red Herring Prospectus.
+There have been no major instances of power failure for the period ended December 31, 2024 and in the last three years.
+For further details, see "Our Business - Utilities" on page 145 of this Red Herring Prospectus.
 There can be no assurance that electricity supplied to our existing manufacturing facility will be sufficient to meet our requirements or that we will be able to procure adequate and uninterrupted power supply in the future at a reasonable cost.
 If the per unit cost of electricity is increased by the state electricity board our power cost will increase.
 Any changes in government policies or local power and water shortages could adversely affect our production facility and ultimately our operations or financial condition may be adversely affected.
 A prolonged suspension in production could materially and adversely affect our business, financial condition, results of operations or cash flows.